What about security?

 A virtual private network (VPN) gives you the best security when you’re monitoring or controlling remotely.

-We recommend using a VPN with your groov mobile interface any time you access your systems or equipment over the Internet.
+We recommend using a VPN with your groov operator interface any time you access your systems or equipment over the Internet.
 For more details, see the Guide to Networking groov (PDF).

 The groov Box has two independent wired Ethernet interfaces.
 Use them.